re-mote-sensing/re-mote/Documentation/Water_Sensor/Flash_firmware.md

 ### Arduino IDE

-First, you'll need the [Arduino IDE](https://www.arduino.cc/en/main/software).
-This will be used to upload the code from your computer to the Arduino compatible micro controller.
-If you want, you could also use the Arduino web editor, or any other IDE that supports uploading .ino files to Arduinos.
+First, download and install the [Arduino IDE](https://www.arduino.cc/en/main/software).
+This software allows you to upload code from your computer to the Arduino-compatible microcontroller.
+Alternatively, you can use the Arduino web editor or any other IDE that supports uploading .ino files to Arduino devices.

 ### Program file

-Next, you'll need to download [Node_Code.ino](Water_Sensor/Node_Code/Node_Code.ino) from this repository.
-This is the main program that runs on the Arduino.
+Next, download the [Node_Code.ino](Water_Sensor/Node_Code/Node_Code.ino) file from the provided repository.
+This file contains the primary program that will execute on the Arduino.

 ### Libraries

-You'll then need to download the libraries from this repository, and add some others from the IDE.
-First, copy all files found under [Libraries](Water_Sensor/Libraries/) into your [Arduino library folder](https://www.arduino.cc/en/guide/libraries),
+Next, you'll need to incorporate the required libraries.
+Start by downloading the library files from the [Libraries](Water_Sensor/Libraries/) directory of this repository.
+Once downloaded, copy all the files into your [Arduino library folder](https://www.arduino.cc/en/guide/libraries).

 - Mac: ~/Documents/Arduino/libraries/
 - Windows: /Users/{username}/Documents/Arduino/libraries/

-replacing what's already there (if anything).
+Replacing what is already there (if anything).

-### Select dev board
+### Select the development board

 #### Using Arduino Mega

-Select `Tools -> Board -> Arduino AVR Boards -> Arduino Mega` from the top bar
+Select `Tools -> Board -> Arduino AVR Boards -> Arduino Mega` from the top bar.

 #### Using Moteino Mega

-Install the `Moteino AVR Boards` package in Arduino IDE: [Programming & Libraries](https://lowpowerlab.com/guide/moteino/programming-libraries/)
+Install the `Moteino AVR Boards` package in Arduino IDE: [Programming & Libraries](https://lowpowerlab.com/guide/moteino/programming-libraries/).

-Select `Tools -> Board -> Moteino AVR Boards -> Moteino Mega` from the top bar
+Select `Tools -> Board -> Moteino AVR Boards -> Moteino Mega` from the top bar.

 ---

-Connect arduino to computer by usb cable or FTDI cable.
+Connect the arduino to the computer by USB cable or FTDI cable.

-Open `Node_Code.ino` in Arduino App
+Open `Node_Code.ino` in Arduino App.

 ## Flash

-Flash with Arduino IDE by click the flash (->) button
+Flash with Arduino IDE by clicking the flash (->) button.